When you focus on one thing, you get pretty darn good at it. One summer during childhood, my pal, Marilyn and I spent every day going around in…

 A skosh, a wee bit, just a hair… sometimes, the distances we want to work with when sewing aren’t quite as precise as the engraved inch and millimeter markings on our machines.
 This foot allows you to custom set your seam.

-A pretty fabric gift envelope is fun for any occasion – especially in blooming color.
+Pretty fabric gift envelopes are fun for any occasion – especially in blooming color.
 Ours ties shut with a clever pull-through bow.
-Plus, it can be used over and over again, which makes it a green gift wrap alternative.
+Plus, it can be used over and over again.
+We’ve included a free gift card download.

 Do you loop a tape measure around your neck while sewing?
 This design capitalizes on the habit, turning a measuring tape into a mini caddy.
 Scissors on one end and a pincushion on the other – or customize the tools to you!